 A second test was performed to further assess the speed shear contribution to wave breaking.

-The input wind profile was again modified but this time the u and v components varied with height accounting only for the observed wind speed variation, and the directional wind shear was eliminated by using a constant wind direction (chosen as a "dominant wind direction" taken by inspection of the atmospheric sounding in Fig.2a as 260 degrees).
+The input wind profile was again modified but this time the u and v components varied with height accounting only for the observed wind speed variation, and the directional wind shear was eliminated by using a constant wind direction (chosen as a "dominant wind direction" taken by inspection of the atmospheric sounding in Fig. 2a as 260°).

-In Fig.5a and Fig.5c vertical cross-sections for the real sounding simulation (a) and the speed shear only simulation (c) are shown.
-The background field is the magnitude of the horizontal velocity perturbation vector (u', v'), and the black contours delimit the region with $Ri{out} < 0$.
-In Fig.5a waves break at an altitude of about 7 km, as discussed in section 4a.
-When directional wind shear is removed (Fig.5c) no overturning regions where $Ri{out} < 0$ are observed within the troposphere (and lower stratosphere).
-However, in the speed shear only simulation, wave breaking at $z \approx 15$ km - 17 km is intensified and here the magnitude of the (u', v') vector increases up to 40 m s-1.
+In Figs. 5a and 5c vertical cross sections for the real sounding simulation (Fig. 5a) and the speed shear-only simulation (Fig. 5c) are shown.
+The background field is the magnitude of the horizontal velocity perturbation vector (u', v'), and the black contours delimit the region with $Ri{out} < 0$ .
+In Fig. 5a waves break at an altitude of about 7 km, as discussed in section 4a.
+When directional wind shear is removed (Fig. 5c) no overturning regions where $Ri{out} < 0$ are observed within the troposphere (and lower stratosphere).
+However, in the speed shear-only simulation, wave breaking at $z \approx 15$ -17 km is intensified and here the magnitude of the (u', v') vector increases up to $40 \text{ m s}^{-1}$ .

-The atmospheric sounding in Fig.2b shows a net decrease of the wind speed with height in the layer 14 km - 18 km.
-This significant negative wind shear is probably responsible for the highaltitude wave breaking.
-In the absence of directional wind shear, the filtering of the waves at lower levels is removed and all the wave-numbers in the wave spectrum break at essentially the same height.
-Thus, the wave energy is dissipated in a thin layer, rather than over the entire troposphere, resulting in the larger velocity perturbations observed in Fig.5c.
+The atmospheric sounding in Fig. 2b shows a net decrease of the wind speed with height in the layer between 14 and 18 km.
+This significant negative wind shear is probably responsible for the high-altitude wave breaking.
+In the absence of directional wind shear, the filtering of the waves at lower levels is removed and all the wavenumbers in the wave spectrum break at essentially the same height.
+Thus, the wave energy is dissipated in a thin layer, rather than over the entire troposphere, resulting in the larger velocity perturbations observed in Fig. 5c.

-490 4) TEST 4: THE MOUNTAIN AMPLITUDE
+4) TEST 4: THE MOUNTAIN-WAVE AMPLITUDE

-A last test was necessary to verify our hypothesis that waves are breaking because of critical levels imposed by the variation of the wind direction with height, and not only because of a highly non-linear boundary condition such as is imposed by the Rocky Mountains.
-Indeed, for NH/U values larger than 1, linear theory breaks down and wave breaking is expected to occur even in unsheared flows (Huppert and Miles (1969), Smith (1980), Miranda and James (1992)).
+A last test was necessary to verify our hypothesis that waves are breaking because of critical levels imposed by the variation of the wind direction with height, and not only because of a highly nonlinear boundary condition such as is imposed by the Rocky Mountains.
+Indeed, for NH/U values larger than 1, linear theory breaks down and wave breaking is expected to occur even in unsheared flows (Huppert and Miles 1969; Smith 1980; Miranda and James 1992).

 For this purpose, simulations in which both wind speed and direction are kept constant were performed.
-In these simulations the wind direction was again set to 260 degrees and we used two different values of wind speed: $U = 10 \text{ m s}^{-1}$ and $U = 20 \text{ m s}^{-1}$.
+In these simulations the wind direction was again set to $260^{\circ}$ and we used two different values of wind speed: U = 10 and $20 \text{ m s}^{-1}$ .
 As discussed in the previous section, the choice of a representative wind speed of the flow passing over the orography is difficult because of the large variation of U in the lowest 3.5 km of the atmosphere.
-In the sensitivity tests presented here, 10 m s^{-1} was used because it was assumed to be representative of the flow at lower levels, while 20 m s^{-1} was used to test the robustness of this assumption, and also because it is the wind speed just above the highest mountain peaks.
+In the sensitivity tests presented here, $10 \text{ m s}^{-1}$ was used because it was assumed to be representative of the flow at lower levels, while $20 \text{ m s}^{-1}$ was used to test the robustness of this assumption, and also because it is the wind speed just above the highest mountain peaks.

-Fig.5d compares the $U = 10 \text{ m s}^{-1}$ simulation with the real sounding simulation of Fig.5a.
-While in Fig.5a the breaking region is again easily detected between 7 and 10 km, where patches of negative values of the Richardson number appear, for the simulation with a constant wind speed and direction (Fig.5d), the waves continue to propagate upwards without breaking at the same heights and horizontal locations.
+Figure 5d compares the $U = 10 \text{ m s}^{-1}$ simulation with the real sounding simulation of Fig. 5a.
+While in Fig. 5a the breaking region is again easily detected between 7 and 10 km, where patches of negative values of the Richardson number appear, for the simulation with a constant wind speed and direction (Fig. 5d), the waves continue to propagate upward without breaking at the same heights and horizontal locations.